 Regulations on Laboratories and Workshops

-- Where risk assessments indicate that engineering controls and/or personal protective equipment must be used, this duty extends to ensuring that such controls and/or equipment are provided and used properly.
+- Where risk assessments indicate that control measures such as engineering controls, administrative controls and/or personal protective equipment must be used, this 'duty' extends to ensuring that such controls and/or equipment are provided and used properly.

 For more information on the University's General Regulations, please click here.